aptech/docs/docs/CR-eigv.rst

     :param x:
     :type x: NxN matrix or K-dimensional array where the last two dimensions are NxN

-    :returns: lambda (*TODO*), Nx1 vector or K-dimensional array where the last two dimensions are Nx1, the eigenvalues of x.
+    :returns: lambda (*Nx1 vector or K-dimensional array*) where the last two dimensions are Nx1, the eigenvalues of x.

-    :returns: v (*TODO*), NxN matrix or K-dimensional array where the last two dimensions are NxN, the eigenvectors of x.
+    :returns: v (*NxN matrix or K-dimensional array*) where the last two dimensions are NxN, the eigenvectors of x.

 Examples